 Assessing dismissal with consent

 What should you pay attention to when assessing dismissal with consent?
-Our Amsterdam lawyers advise and negotiate on dismissal law for employees on all issues that arise in the event of dismissal by mutual consent.
+Our Amsterdam lawyers advise and negotiate on dismissal law for employees on all issues that arise in the event of dismissal by mutual consent, also in redundancy situations.
 Always let us assess and check your termination agreement or letter of dismissal in which the employer wishes to terminate the employment contract before you sign:

 - End date or termination date